chzar/just-a-tftp/README.md

 `justatftpd.exe --dir ./ --ro=true --conns :69 uninstall`

 ### Logging
-justatftpd logs to windows event log when run as a service.
+justatftpd logs to the windows event log when run as a service.

 ## A note about PXE booting
 juatatftpd does not implement variable window sizing like the server bundled in Windows Deployment Services.